Peanut Butter Biscotti w/ Chocolate Chunks & Cocoa Nibs

 They aren’t super crunchy like your average biscotti (at least my batch wasn’t, which was fine by me).
 The peanut butter flavor still came through even though I used such dark chocolate.
 They were really pretty perfect and I think one of the best biscotti I’ve ever had.

-The Peanut Butter Biscotti recipe is posted after the break.
+The Peanut Butter Biscotti recipe follows.
 I’ve tried a few other recipes from The PB & Co Cookbook and they’ve all been excellent, so grab yourself a copy!

 modified from The Peanut Butter & Co Cookbook